Activities in Pyhä-Luosto National Park

 Hiking trips can be started at various spots: Pyhä-Luosto Visitor Centre Naava, Luoston Portti, Rykimäkero parking area, or Käyräsvaara by Main Road 5.
 Pyhä-Luosto is an excellent place for short day trips or as a starting point for longer hikes in the wilderness that go from hut to hut.
 Read more of the trails here.

 There are maintained ski trails in the Pyhä-Luosto area (150 km), most of which are in the national park.
 The ski trails connect the two fell centres, and entering the trails is easy.
 The national park ski trails are good for both, traditional as well as skate style skiing.
 40 km of ski trails are lit.
 Popular routes for skiing are e.g. the trail around Ukko-Luosto fell and the trais in Rykimäkuru.
 Read more of the ski trails here.
-All ski trails in Pyhä-Luosto can also be found in the winter trail map.
+All ski trails in Pyhä-Luosto can also be found in th ski trail tracking system (infogis.fi, in Finnish).

 Visiting the Visitor Centre